 b) Its width was less than the specified width.

 Safety issue description: A more stringent maintenance response than that for an isolated track geometry defect was not considered or implemented in accordance with ARTC’s COP.
-A more stringent maintenance response should have been implemented given the degraded formation and the track’s rapid deterioration between 12-14 January 2016, two days prior to the derailment.
+A more stringent maintenance response should have been considered given the degraded formation and the track’s rapid deterioration between 12-14 January 2016, two days prior to the derailment.

 Additional safety action